KevsWit/SafeGuide/README.md

 # 🧭 SafeGuide

-**SafeGuide** is an interactive travel guide designed to help people understand the status of tourist destinations by incorporating crime data, dangerous zones, crowded areas, and must-visit locations.
-The platform provides clear and useful visualizations to help travelers make safer, data-driven decisions.
+**SafeGuide** is an interactive travel guide designed to help people understand the status of tourist destinations in Ecuador by incorporating crime data, hazardous events, and tourist site information.
+The platform provides clear visualizations and a smart assistant to help travelers make safer, data-driven decisions.

 ---

 ## 📌 Project Overview

-The main idea of SafeGuide is to develop a mobile application that provides reliable and up-to-date information about tourist destinations using a generative AI capable of processing large volumes of data.
-Anyone planning a trip can consult the app and gain insight into the real situation of the place they want to visit, with a focus on:
+The main idea of SafeGuide is to develop a web-based application that provides reliable and up-to-date information about tourist destinations using a generative AI (Gemini) and official datasets.
+Travelers can use the app to:

+- Explore Ecuador's safest and most interesting destinations.
+- Identify areas with higher risk due to crime or dangerous events.
+- Get personalized recommendations using a conversational chatbot.

 ---

 ### 🔐 Safety and Prevention

-- **Crime maps and dangerous zones**: The app visually highlights areas with higher crime incidence, allowing users to avoid high-risk areas and choose safer routes.
+- **Crime maps and dangerous zones**: Visualize provinces and cantons with high crime rates, based on homicide data.
-- **Disaster and incident tracking**: A dashboard based on government emergency data (SGR) shows hazardous events like intoxications, natural disasters, or mass disturbances.
+- **Disaster and event tracking**: A dashboard based on SGR data shows past incidents like mass disturbances and intoxications.
-- **Real-time alerts**: By integrating open data and local sources, the app will notify users of recent incidents or unsafe events.
+- **Real-time alerts (planned)**: Integrate up-to-date alerts using official data sources.

 ---

-### 🛣️ Infrastructure and Access

-- Stay informed about busy zones and optimal access routes.

----

 ### 📍 Places to Visit

-- **Personalized recommendations**: Using generative AI, the app suggests historic sites, museums, parks, and local gastronomy tailored to user interests (e.g., family, adventure, cultural tourism).
-- **User reviews and summaries**: AI will generate short summaries from reviews posted on social media, websites, and travel platforms to highlight the reputation and key features of each place.
+- **Interactive maps**: See markers for tourist attractions and dangerous events.
+- **Customized suggestions**: Based on travel profiles (family, cultural, adventurous, etc.).
+- **Conversational AI**: Ask about the best places to visit, safety considerations, or travel ideas.

 ---

-## 🧭 Current Functionality
+## 💻 Current Features

-### 💻 Dash App (Data Visualization)
+### 📊 Dashboards

-This version, built using Dash + Folium, includes:
+Built with Dash and Folium, the app includes:

-#### 🔍 Homicide Dashboard
+#### 🔎 Homicide Dashboard
 - Filter data by **province** and **type of death**.
-- Visualize weapon usage with a histogram chart, segmented by gender.
+- View histograms segmented by weapon and gender.

-#### ⚠️ Dangerous Events Dashboard (SGR)
+#### ⚠️ Hazardous Events Dashboard (SGR)
-- Filter by **type of event** (e.g., “Intoxicación”, “Perturbación en eventos masivos”).
+- Filter by **event type** (e.g., “Intoxicación”, “Perturbación en eventos masivos”).
-- View reported cases by **province and canton** in a histogram chart.
+- Histogram showing event frequency by province and canton.

-#### 🗺️ Interactive Map
+#### 🗺️ Interactive Maps
-- Displays **tourist attractions** with green markers using Folium.
-- Includes name, category, and type of each attraction.
-- The map loads quickly and only focuses on core tourist data for now.
+- **Tourist attractions**: Displayed in green.
+- **Dangerous events**: Displayed in red, filtered by type.
+- Easy navigation for visual risk assessment and planning.

+---

-### 🤖 SafeGuide Chatbot (Gemini AI)
+### 🤖 AI Chatbot (Integrated with Gemini AI)

-- A conversational assistant built with **Gemini 1.5 Flash** using LangChain.
+- Built into the Dash app interface.
-- Accepts questions about:
+- Responds to user questions about:
-  - What places are safe or risky to visit
-  - Where to travel based on interests
-  - What tourist sites exist in specific provinces or cities
+  - Safety of cities or provinces
+  - Travel suggestions by location
+  - Most common dangerous events in the area
-- Responds in **Spanish or English** depending on user input.
+- Available in both **Spanish and English**.
-- Automatically blocks questions outside tourism-related topics in Ecuador.
+- Auto-blocks unrelated questions: responds with
+  > "Estoy enfocado en la guía turística, para otra consulta puedes utilizar otra herramienta"

 ---